The Top Three Regrets of the Dying

 I have a wonderful friend and he is dying.
 Dying as in he was just diagnosed with terminal cancer.

-I met with him on Friday and we had a delightful talk about death.
-I loved our time together because it’s not very often us humans have deep conversations about much of anything anymore let alone about our own mortality.
+I met with him and we had a delightful talk about death.
+I loved our time together because it’s not very often we humans have deep conversations about much of anything anymore let alone about our mortality.

 I smiled big when he told me that he wakes up every morning and asks himself how he can really live each one of his remaining days.
 Good question, right?